ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

    ```
    {: pre}

-Finally, export the database access URL to your terminal environment (it will be required by subsequent steps).
+1. Finally, export the database access URL to your terminal environment.
+It will be required by subsequent steps.

    ```sh
     terraform output --json